Fantasium

 Fatasium (ファンタジウム, Fantajiumu) is a Japanese manga series written and illustrated by Ami Sugimoto.
 It was serialized in Kodansha's seinen manga magazine Morning Two from August 2006 to September 2011, and later on the D Morning website from March to December 2011; its chapters were collected in nine tankōbon volumes.

 Publication

 Written and illustrated by Ami Sugimoto, Fantasium was serialized in Kodansha's seinen manga magazine Morning Two from August 10, 2006, (Note: It started in the magazine's debut issue, released on August 10, 2006.) to September 22, 2011.
 (Note: It was serialized until the magazine's 50th issue, released on September 22, 2011.)
-The series went on an over two-year hiatus and resumed on the D Morning website on March 6, 2014; it finished on December 25 of that same year.
+The series took a hiatus of over two years and resumed on the D Morning website on March 6, 2014; it finished on December 25 of that same year.
 Kodansha collected its chapters in nine tankōbon volumes, released from June 22, 2007, to July 23, 2015.